0xffset/0xffset/README.md

 </p>
 <p align="center">
   <em>
-  21y/o Computer science student with interests in fields like Cybersecurity, Quantum Computing, and Mathematics.
+  22y/o Software Developer and Data Scientist with interests in fields like Cybersecurity, Quantum Computing, and Mathematics.
   </em>
   <br>
 </p>